hanscappelle/filmtag-android-app/README.md

 * visualisation of locations on map
 * collapse top notes on film view on scroll up (list of frames)

+## broken features

+* filter with search from toolbar
+* add pictures
+* go to detail directly after creating a new roll

 ## v0.16.0

 * update target SDK to 33